 Make Your Workplace Data Work for You

-By Dera Arnold and Julie Henline
+By Julie Henline

 Space has the ability to transform a company’s culture and provide an engaging employee experience vital to success in today’s competitive market.
 Delivering this experience can be enhanced with a multitude of technology and data sources, all promising the answer to workplace success.
 However, without a reliable inventory of space and occupancy data, organizations struggle to get a handle on their workplace strategy.